-Any disciplinary cases arising from a lack of observance of these regulations will be adjudicated by the Dean of the College of Graduate and Professional Studies and the Office of Student Affairs.
-Appeals from the decisions of this Committee may be made in written form to the Dean of the College of Graduate and Professional Studies.
+Any disciplinary cases arising from a lack of observance of these regulations will be adjudicated by the Dean of the appropriate college or school and the Office of Student Affairs.
+Appeals from the decisions of this Committee may be made in written form to the Provost.

-Policies regarding student conduct and additional grievance procedures are published in the Wilkes University Graduate Student Handbook, which is available on the web site at www.wilkes.edu.
+Policies regarding student conduct and additional grievance procedures are published in the Wilkes University Graduate Student Handbook, which is available on the web site atwww.wilkes.edu.
 Students enrolled at the Mesa Center for Higher Education must reference the Handbook for the Mesa site for information specific to Arizona.